-If a crash should occur, call the police and move the vehicle off the roadway if possible.
-Vehicles left in the roadway could cause additional crashes to occur.
-Turn on your flashers and use reflectors or flashlights to warn approaching traffic.
+If a crash should occur, move the vehicle off the roadway if possible.
+Vehicles left in the roadway could cause additional crashes.
+Turn on your flashers to warn approaching traffic.

 - Make sure someone calls 911.
 Help anyone who is hurt, avoiding direct contact with blood.
-Do NOT try to move an injured person unless their safety is at risk. - Exchange the following information with those involved in the crash: - Names and addresses. - License plate numbers and vehicle identification numbers. - Insurance company names and policy numbers. - Do not leave the scene until a law-enforcement officer says you can.
+DO NOT try to move an injured person unless their safety is at risk. - Exchange the following information with those involved in the crash: - Names and addresses. - License plate numbers and vehicle identification numbers. - Insurance company names and policy numbers. - Do not leave the scene until a law enforcement officer says you can.